BetaHuhn/ackee-report/README.md

 Please check out the [contributing guide](CONTRIBUTING.md) before you start.

-This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 To see differences with previous versions refer to the [CHANGELOG](CHANGELOG.md).

 ## ❔ About